 The Africa Cup of Nations is a men’s football competition for international sides from CAF, the football confederation of Africa.
-First held in 1957, the current holders are the Cameroon who defeated Egypt 2-1 in the 2017 Final.
+First held in 1957, the current holders are Algeria who defeated Senegal 1-0 in the 2019 Final.

 When is the Africa Cup of Nations?

 The Africa Cup of Nations is held every 2 years in odd-numbered years so not to clash with the FIFA World Cup.
 Usually held in January, the tournament was moved to June for the first time starting in 2019.

 The 2021 Africa Cup of Nations was moved back to January due to unfavourable climatic conditions in the host country in June and was due to be played from the 9th January to 6th February 2021.
 However the tournament was postponed due to the Covid-19 pandemic and will be held exactly one year later, from the 9th January to 6th February 2022.